 Start with an Idea

 SCORES would like to begin the process with a clear understanding of the objectives of your research idea.
 We would like you to develop a 1-page proposal presenting background for your research idea and population to be studied, your aim(s), and hypotheses.
 Please include a preliminary literature review.
+This will allow us to match you to a SCORES faculty member who can best assist you.

 This short proposal will, in turn, help SCORES set you up with a SCORES Mentor who can help you in developing your research and negotiating the research development process.
 For learners, it is best to vet your research idea through your clinical faculty mentor and collaborators before approaching SCORES.